-Do you consistently create great content for your startup?
-More importantly, do you optimize it for search?
+Do you consistently create great content?
+More importantly, do you optimize that content for search?

 If you’re not doing the latter for every piece of content you create, then you’re going to miss out on valuable, sustainable traffic in the long run.

 Content and SEO might seem at odds, but they are two sides of the very same coin.

 In this post, I’m going to give you five hacks to optimize every piece of content you create for SEO.

 1. Choose a Keyword Phrase to Optimize Every Piece of Content You Create

 This one should be obvious, but just in case it isn’t… solid keyword research for every aspect of your online marketing, including your content, will play a vital role in your SEO strategy’s success.

 You will want to choose a keyword phrase to optimize every piece of content you create.
 You don’t have to create SEO-focused content where the entire piece is heavily optimized with a certain percentage of keywords.
 But be sure to choose at least one main keyword phrase.

 You may want to choose a few related keyword phrases too.
 During the process of researching for related keyword phrases, you might find a better keyword phrase to use as your main term.
 For example, you may think that startup marketing is the perfect keyword phrase for your piece of content.
 But after a quick search with Google AdWords Keyword Planner, you find that marketing strategies is determined to have a higher search volume.

 At this stage, instead of optimizing your content for just startup marketing, you could optimize for startup marketing strategies and target two great keyword phrases with one piece of content.